Lossy encoding of the [Touhou lossless music collection v.19](https://nyaa.si/view/998031) (referred as "TLMC" next).

 A single .tta wasn't encoded as it seems to be corrupt and the .tta decoder simply gives up on it - `[DiGiTAL WiNG]/2013.05.26 [DWCD-0008] BEST OF WiNG [例大祭10]/DiGiTAL WiNG - BEST OF WiNG Special Non-Stop Version.tta`.

-You might be aware that someone has already made a torrent for Opus 128kbps encoding of TLMC v19 in early 2018, though no one has uploaded it to Nyaa yet.
-That torrent has a few issues, namely:
+You might be aware that there is certain domain-less Touhou music streaming website that has already made a torrent for Opus 128kbps encoding of TLMC v19 in the early 2018.
+It appears like no one has uploaded it to Nyaa yet.
+Well, that torrent has a few issues, namely:

 - Incorrect or missing track metadata - in some cases the track number N had metadata of the track N+1, with the last track not having any metadata at all.
 A couple examples of this are `[ChaoticDawn]/2010.03.14 熱血紅白 [例大祭7]` and `[Innocent Key]/2012.08.11 [IK-22] TOHO Innocent Beat!!
 [C82]` albums.